RED Directive 2014/53/EU, the complete checklist

 - Verify that the DoC URL is public, requires no authentication or mandatory cookies, and will remain available for 10 years.

-- Designate an economic operator representative in the EU (article 4 of Regulation (EU) 2019/1020) if the manufacturer is established outside the EU, name, address and contact archived.
+- Designate an authorised representative in the EU (article 11 of Directive 2014/53/EU) if the manufacturer is established outside the EU, name, address and contact archived.

 - Set up production traceability: serial number, batch, HW version, FW version shipped, basis for targeted recall.